-In this strategy, areas of the Evans River estuary waterfront were assigned to ORANGE or RED categories based on an assessment of each location against the legislation, policies and guidelines used by these agencies to assess LOC proposals.
+In this strategy, areas in the Lake Illawarra estuary waterfront were assigned to ORANGE or RED categories based on an assessment of each location against the legislation, policies and guidelines used by these agencies to assess LOC proposals.

 The assessment criteria informing the mapping are summarised in Table 4.
-If one or more assessment criteria are applicable to a location, the attribute table in the online map indicates the 'Primary reason'.
+If one or more assessment criteria are applicable to a location, the attribute table in the online_map indicates the 'Primary reason'.
 An example is shown in Figure 2.

-Public land and State Environmental Planning Policy (Resilience and Hazards) 2021 were the most common criteria for waterfront areas being mapped RED in the Evans River estuary, reflecting the amount of sensitive coastal environments along the Evans River.
-Areas mapped ORANGE were predominantly located in the mid-estuary.
+Public land and State Environmental Planning Policy (Resilience and Hazards) 2021 were the most common criteria for waterfront areas being mapped RED in the Lake Illawarra estuary, reflecting the importance of public access to the waterfront, and the amount of sensitive coastal environments around Lake Illawarra.